Celebrating College Graduation During Coronavirus

-You can still have a fun graduation party — it'll just have to take place in your living room or backyard.
+- Hold a Small Ceremony With Your Family at Home: You can still have a fun graduation party — it'll just have to take place in your living room or backyard.
 Get the family together and decorate with streamers and balloons that match your school's colors.

-Create a theme, decorate your backgrounds (or use a fun virtual backdrop), and celebrate with the people who have cheered you on every step of the way.
+- Host a Video Chat Party With Family and Friends: Create a theme, decorate your backgrounds (or use a fun virtual backdrop), and celebrate with the people who have cheered you on every step of the way.

-If they're not accepting graduation orders, take the DIY route and bake your favorite cake at home.
+- Support Your Local Bakery by Ordering a Graduation Cake: If they're not accepting graduation orders, take the DIY route and bake your favorite cake at home.

 But after a year of COVID-19-related shutdowns, more college students seem accepting of schools' decisions to keep graduation at least partly online.
 "If [in-person commencement] can't happen, I'm happy that my parents don't have to come here and possibly be exposed [to the coronavirus]," said Autumn Pressley, a senior at the University of Georgia.